geo-tp/ESP32-Bus-Expander/README.md

 ## Current Features

 - **Wi-Fi 5 GHz support** (C5)
-- **Zigbee mode** (C6 builds): device emulation, network controller, scanning - see [Zigbee Mode](#zigbee-mode)
+- **Zigbee support** (C5 and C6) see [Zigbee Mode](#zigbee-mode)
 - Connected to the Bit Pirate via **UART**
 - Works as a **radio coprocessor**
 - Can be controlled from the Bit Pirate firmware

-With the expander connected, the Bit Pirate can interact with networks that require **5 GHz connectivity**.
+With the expander connected, the Bit Pirate can interact with networks that require **802.15.4-based radio protocols**.

 ## Planned Features

-Future firmware versions may extend support for additional radio protocols available on the **ESP32-C5**, including:
+Future firmware versions may extend support for additional radio protocols:

 - **Thread**
 - **Matter**
 - Other **802.15.4 based protocols**

-This will allow the ESP32 Bit Pirate ecosystem to interact with **IoT wireless networks and devices**.
+This will allow the ESP32 Bit Pirate ecosystem to interact with more **IoT wireless networks and devices**.

 ## Hardware

-The Bus Expander is designed for **ESP32-C5 based boards**.
+The Bus Expander is designed for **ESP32-C5 and ESP32-C6 based boards** with at least 4MB flash, no PSRAM needed.

-Minimum requirements:

-- ESP32-C5 chip (4MB flash, no PSRAM needed)
-- UART connection to the Bit Pirate device

 ## Connection